venc0r/mnhttn/readme.md

-# mnhTTn 5*4+3+1
+# mnhTTn48

-mnhTTn is the a 48 key version of fookers mnhTTn column-staggered split keyboard using Cherry MX ULP switches.
+mnhTTn48 is the a 48 key version of fookers mnhTTn column-staggered split keyboard using Cherry MX ULP switches.
 Designed to be as flat and lightweight as possible.

 ## Features